 Eventually, dogs will develop a positive association with a command and won’t always need a treat to keep practicing a behavior.

 Because rescue dogs may come from a traumatic background, they can respond especially poorly to aversive dog training techniques.
 These techniques may trigger negative associations that the dog learned through their past experiences and cause challenging behaviors to worsen as well as prevent them from growing in self-confidence.

 Keep Training Sessions Short and Simple

 Dogs can get bored or frustrated if training sessions are too long or complicated.
-So, it’s best to keep sessions short and as fun as possible.
+So, it’s best to keep sessions as short and as fun as possible.

 If you notice that your dog isn’t able to grasp a command, you most likely have to break down the command into simpler steps.
 Also, if you’re not having fun, you can’t expect your dog to have fun either.

 Dogs, especially puppies and new dogs, thrive on an established routine.
 Knowing what to expect can help dogs stay calm and reduce anxiety.
 It can help new dogs learn that their new home is a safe space for them and get acclimated more quickly.